Birth Father Rights in Indiana

 Adoption is no easy decision.
 No matter what your relationship with the birth father is, he can be another source of stress in this unplanned pregnancy choice.
 Not every relationship is supportive, and it can be difficult to have a conversation about adoption when you might not know the outcome.
 At American Adoptions, we know that every relationship is different, and we also know that you may have many questions on what to do if the birth father is not involved in or unsupportive of your choice.

 You may be asking yourself, “Can I give my child up for adoption without the father's consent in Indiana?”
 Remember, you are not alone in asking this question.
-For adoption, birth father rights can have a significant impact on the process.
+For adoption in Indiana, birth father rights can have a significant impact on the process.
 Below, you can learn more about the birth father adoption laws in Indiana and how to proceed depending on your situation.

-However, because every situation is different, we always encourage you to call 1-800-ADOPTION to speak with a trained counselor about your circumstances.
+However, because every situation is different, we always encourage you to call 1-800-ADOPTION to speak with a trained counselor about your circumstances, or fill out our free online contact form.

 Does the Father Have to Give Consent for Adoption in Indiana?